eric1050811-sc11/bug-free-octo-disco/README.md

 }
 ```

 These two functions are the core of the whole board game.
-They check:
+They check/do:

 1. if game can go on or not
 2. a 5 sec round for each player